ARM-software/arm-trusted-firmware/docs/user-guide.md

     vector address can be programmed or is fixed on the platform.
 It can take either 0 (fixed) or 1 (programmable).
 Default is 0.

+*   `PSCI_EXTENDED_STATE_ID`: As per PSCI1.0 Specification, there are 2 formats
+    possible for the PSCI power-state parameter viz original and extended State-ID formats.
+This flag if set to 1, configures the generic PSCI layer to use the extended format.
+The default value of this flag is 0, which means by default the original power-state format is used by the PSCI implementation.
+This flag should be specified by the platform makefile and it governs the return value of PSCI_FEATURES API for CPU_SUSPEND smc function id.

 #### ARM development platform specific build options

 *   `ARM_TSP_RAM_LOCATION`: location of the TSP binary.
 Options: